 - For each problem, the system must output a distinguished string

 indicating what solution has been found or that no conclusion has been

 In the LTB division this line must be the last line output before the

-ending notification line (the line must also be output to the output
+The line must also be output to the output file.